-When you run a business, you are legally required to ensure there's a high standard or electrical safety at work
+When you run a business, you're legally required to ensure there's a high standard of electrical safety within the workplace

-Portable electrical equipment should checked and maintained to minimise the risk of accidents and injury.
+Portable electrical equipment should be checked and maintained to minimise the risk of accidents and injury.
 However, most equipment in an office environment will pose little risk.
-So what are your obligations?
+So, what are your obligations?

 Maintaining computer health and safety is essential.
-Portable appliance testing helps to ensure electrical safety at work.
-Faulty equipment could cause electric shocks, burns or start a fire.
+Portable appliance testing (PAT) helps to ensure electrical safety at work.
+Faulty equipment could cause electric shocks, burns or even start a fire.

 What is portable electrical equipment?

 Portable electrical equipment is any item that can be moved whilst connected or disconnected from the power supply.
-Most IT equipment and electrical items in the office or workplace - such as desk lamps and fans, kettles and hoovers - will come into this category.
+Most IT equipment, mobile devices and electrical items in the office or workplace - such as desk lamps and fans, kettles and hoovers - will come into this category.

 What are my responsibilities for electrical safety of this equipment in the office?

-It is a myth that portable electrical equipment and appliances must be checked every year.
-The frequency of checks will depend on the type electrical equipment used, where it is used, what it is used for and the risk of it becoming damaged.
+It's a myth that portable electrical equipment and appliances must be checked every year.
+The frequency of checks will depend on the type electrical equipment used, where it's used, what it's used for and the risk of it becoming damaged.

 In many low-risk environments - such as offices, shops and call centres - the equipment being used will pose little threat.
 Most computers, printers, servers and computer accessories will come with pre-wired plugs and cables.
-In many cases, a quick visual check of this equipment will suffice.
-You should check that there are no loose or exposed wires, no signs of damage or over heating and that the plug has the correct fuse.
+In many cases, a quick visual check of such equipment will suffice.
+You should check that there are no loose or exposed wires, no signs of damage or overheating and that the plug has the correct fuse.